Dr Michael Nath

 I am interested in the relationship between academic study and creative practice where the novel is concerned.
 In my own teaching, I am attempting to open the border between these areas.

 My current research activities are divided between novel writing, Modernism and critical reflection on Creative Writing Practice.
-I am currently at work on a long crime novel called The Treatment, which should be ready for publication late 2016/early 2017.
 I am also working on an essay that considers aspects of the relationship between Modernism and Creative Writing teaching.
 My most recent critical publication was 'Wyndham Lewis and Modernism' in Wyndham Lewis: A Critical Guide (EUP, 2015).

 I am interested in the possibility of criticism which interprets the artist in something approaching the artist's own terms (rather than depending on the perspectives offered by the various forms of theory), and I am particularly interested in questions relating to character and mimesis.